avocado-framework/avocado/docs/source/guides/user/chapters/configuring.rst

 variables ``test_dir``, ``data_dir`` and ``logs_dir``.
 You can do this by simply editing the config files available.

 Config file parsing order
 -------------------------

-Avocado starts by parsing what it calls system wide config file, that is shipped to all Avocado users on a system wide directory, ``/etc/avocado/avocado.conf``.
+Avocado starts by parsing what it calls system wide config file, that is shipped to all Avocado users on a system wide directory, ``/etc/avocado/avocado.conf`` (when installed by your distro's package manager).

+There is another directory that will be scanned by extra config files, ``/etc/avocado/conf.d``.
+This directory may contain plugin config files, and extra additional config files that the system administrator/avocado developers might judge necessary to put there.

 Then it'll verify if there's a local user config file, that is located usually in ``~/.config/avocado/avocado.conf``.
 The order of the parsing matters, so the system wide file is parsed, then the user config file is parsed last, so that the user can override values at will.
-There is another directory that will be scanned by extra config files, ``/etc/avocado/conf.d``.
-This directory may contain plugin config files, and extra additional config files that the system administrator/avocado developers might judge necessary to put there.

-Please note that for base directories, if you chose a directory that can't be properly used by Avocado (some directories require read access, others, read and write access), Avocado will fall back to some defaults.
-So if your regular user wants to write logs to ``/root/avocado/logs``, Avocado will not use that directory, since it can't write files to that place.
-A new location, by default ``~/avocado/job-results`` will be selected instead.

 The order of files described in this section is only valid if Avocado was installed in the system.
 For people using Avocado from git repos (usually